bunlusarac/DataStructures/README.md

 # DataStructures
-Implementations of widely known data structures and algorithms in Java
+Implementations of widely known data structures and algorithms in Java.